 One thing you will be thankful for as time goes on are the little things that make it easier.
 I do hear people tell me all the time that couponing is too hard or takes too much time.
 In the beginning that can be true, if you are disorganized that can be true, and if you don’t know how to set yourself up for success that can definitely be true.

-We have done all of these posts on How To Coupon, we have done FREE videos teaching you, we have Facebook group just for people learning, we have FREE online classes available (on Youtube, Google +, and Facebook so whatever you have access to we have made it available to you), and we have printables for you to help you get started, too, all to make it easier for you!
+We have done all of these posts on How To Coupon, we have done FREE videos teaching you, we have Facebook group just for people learning, we have FREE online classes available (on Youtube, Google +, and Facebook so whatever you have access to we have made it available to you), all to make it easier for you!
 So, take advantage of these things and don’t let yourself get overwhelmed, we have done this to help you get to the fun part of saving more quickly!

 How To Coupon: What Is A Price Book And Why Do I Need One?

 So far we have discussed:

 - 6 Things You Should Know About Your Store’s Coupon Policy!